liferay/liferay-docs/develop/learning-paths/mobile/articles/05-creating-get-entries-screenlet/04-creating-the-screenlet-class.markdown

         }
     }

-With a few small but important differences, this is the `GetGuestbooksScreenlet` code adapted for entries.
-Note that `GetEntriesScreenlet` contains a `_guestbookId` variable for defining the guestbook the Screenlet retrieves entries from.
+This is essentially the `GetGuestbooksScreenlet` code, adapted for entries.
+The only other difference is the `_guestbookId` variable and the code that uses it.
+This variable is required to define the guestbook the Screenlet retrieves entries from.
 The public methods `getGuestbookId` and `setGuestbookId`, respectively, get and set `_guestbookId`.
-An app developer can call these methods in the activity or fragment class that contains the Screenlet.
+An app developer can call these methods in the activity or fragment class they use the Screenlet in.
 The `GetEntriesScreenlet` class's `onUserAction` method calls the interactor's `getEntries` method with `_guestbookId`.